korotovsky/pusherd/README.md

 Pusherd - a simple Java game server
 =======

-This is a simple game server, written in Java, without using third-party libraries
+This is a simple game server, written in Java, without using third-party libraries.

+Will be lister connections on 127.0.0.1 and 10001 port.
+TODO: cli implementation for the server
+TODO: GUI client url

 Description
 ===